PurelyCode/gem-yorditests/README.md

 and add some rectangles for masks as a value for masked_area: in the json, you can use any image editing program to get the x, y, width and height you want

-Here is a partial an example of a masked_area value, masked_area is an array.
+Here is an example of a masked_area value, masked_area is an array.
 ``` javascript
   masked_area: [
      {